Annapurna trekking – an amazing adventure!

 - Day 2.
 Bus drive from Pokhara to Phedi and starting the trek.

-The day starts early with the short drive to Phedi, in the foothills of Annapurna, where the tourists start their trek with 3 hours long walk to Dhampus (1650 m).
+The day starts early with the short drive to Phedi, in the foothills, where the tourists start their trek with 3 hours long walk to Dhampus (1650 m).
 The first part of the trail is quite steep, but there is plenty of time for a warm-up.

 - Day 3.
 Trek from Dhampus to Landrung.